TOHEDUL-ISLAM/TOHEDUL-ISLAM/README.md

 ## Hi there, I'm Nirzon! 👋

 - 💻 Computer Science and Engineering student
-- 🤖 Generative AI with LLMs and RAG
+- 🤖 Passionate about generative AI and building projects with LLMs and RAG
 - 🌐 Frontend developer: React + Tailwind CSS
 - 🚀 Exploring creative ways to combine AI and web development